-x Process values, viewed as a numpy.ndarray.

-paths Number of paths of the process (coincides with the size of the last dimension of the process).

-vshape Shape of the values of the process.

-- tx Timeline of the process, reshaped to be broadcastable to the process values and paths across time. - dt Process timeline increments, as returned by numpy.diff. - dtx Process timeline increments, as returned by numpy.diff, reshaped to be broadcastable to the process values. - t [array] Stores the timeline of the process. - interp_kind [str] Stores the default interpolation kind, passed upon interpolation (interp and call methods) to scipy.interpolate.interp1d unless a specific kind is provided.
-Defaults to 'linear'.
+- x Process values, viewed as a numpy.ndarray. - paths Number of paths of the process (coincides with the size of the last dimension of the process). - vshape Shape of the values of the process. - tx Timeline of the process, reshaped to be broadcastable to the process values and paths across time. - dt Process timeline increments, as returned by numpy.diff. - dtx Process timeline increments, as returned by numpy.diff, reshaped to be broadcastable to the process values. - t [array] Stores the timeline of the process. - interp_kind [str] Stores the default interpolation kind, passed upon interpolation (interp and call methods) to scipy.interpolate.interpld unless a specific kind is provided.
+Defaults to the class attribute of the same name, initialized to 'linear'.
+Note that ufuncs and methods, when returning new processes, do not preserve the interp_kind attribute, which falls back on the class default and should be set explicitly again if needed.

-interp([, kind]) Interpolation in time of the process values. call(s[, ds, kind]) Interpolation in time of process values or incre- ments. getitem(key) See documentation of the process class.
-Continued on next page
+interp(self, [, kind]) Interpolation in time of the process values. call(self, s[, ds, kind]) Interpolation in time of process values or incre- ments.